 Nancy La Vigne is director of the Justice Policy Center at the Urban Institute.
-She is a widely published researcher on prisoner reentry, criminal justice technologies, crime prevention, policing, and the spatial analysis of crime and criminal behavior.
-Her work appears in scholarly journals and practitioner publications, and has made her a sought-after spokesperson on several related subjects.
+She publishes research on prisoner reentry, criminal justice technologies, crime prevention, policing, and the spatial analysis of crime and criminal behavior.
+Her work appears in scholarly journals and practitioner publications and has made her a sought-after spokesperson on related subjects.

-La Vigne recently was executive director for the bipartisan Charles Colson Task Force on Federal Corrections Reform.
-She chairs the board of the Crime and Justice Research Alliance and serves on the board of directors for the Consortium of Social Science Associations.
-She testifies before Congress on prisoner reentry and criminal justice reform, and has been featured on NPR and in the Atlantic, New York Times, Washington Post, and Chicago Tribune.
+La Vigne was executive director for the bipartisan Charles Colson Task Force on Federal Corrections Reform.
+She chairs the board of the Crime and Justice Research Alliance and serves on the board for the Consortium of Social Science Associations.
+She testifies before Congress on prisoner reentry and criminal justice reform and has been featured on NPR and in the Atlantic, New York Times, Washington Post, and Chicago Tribune.

-La Vigne holds a BA in government and economics from Smith College, an MA in public affairs from the University of Texas at Austin, and a PhD in criminal justice from Rutgers University.
+La Vigne holds a BA in government and economics from Smith College, an MA in public affairs from the LBJ School at the University of Texas at Austin, and a PhD in criminal justice from Rutgers University.

 Research AreasEducation and Training Crime and Justice Job Market and Labor Force Poverty, Vulnerability, and the Safety Net Neighborhoods, Cities, and Metros Income and Wealth Adolescents and Youth Children Families Race and Ethnicity Gender and Sexuality